strefethen/vapi-express/README.md

     $ npm start

 ## Using Clarity CSS
 The app includes a base template to render the site using the CSS from [VMware's Clarity Design System](https://clarity.design).
 Note, it does not use/require Angular rather it just uses the styling from Clarity.
-To use this alternative base template simply change "extends base" to "extends claritybase" in home.pug and api.pug.
+To use this alternative base template simply change "extends base" to "extends claritybase" in home.pug and api.pug or vise versa.